Tabbyby/avc-team-4/README.md

 * Some of the code still needs updating on Github
 * Everyone attended the team meeting this week
 * Everyone has signed the AVC Plan.

+###Week 2 Checklist

+- [x] Ishaq and Tabby: Write and combine the code for the camera and the motors

+- [x] Inti: Organise team meeting

+- [x] Christy: Finalise Chassis design

+- [x] Angus: Begin researching network code

+###Week 2 Review

+* Everyone did their assigned tasks for the week
+* The code is up to date on Github

+###Week 3 Checklist